 Janice Cilento, (LMSW) is a professional trauma therapist, who coordinates outreach and program development, and provides counseling for St. Vincent Catholic Medical Center World Trade Center Healing Services of Lower Manhattan.
 She is also the creator and coordinator of the Community Concert and Healing Arts Exhibition, an annual evening highlighting the art and writing pieces created by individuals affected by the September 11, 2001 terrorist attack.
 Janice has dedicated the last five years of her professional career to assisting family members, rescue and recovery workers and survivors heal from the effects of September 11.
 She also serves on the 9/11 Living Memorial Survivors' Committee.
 Janice has served on the Steering Committee since 2003, focusing on membership needs.

 Lori Mogol works as a user interface designer in the financial industry.
 She worked in both 4 World Trade Center and 130 Liberty Street, also a casualty of September 11.
 Home on the morning of the attacks, Lori witnessed the events from her apartment which directly faces the Trade Center, five blocks away.
 She feels that "there is a profound intimacy in witnessing the final moments of all those people."
 Her apartment building was evacuated later that day, and she could not return home for several weeks.
 The period of dislocation and subsequent return highlighted to her the importance of connecting with neighbors, regardless of "whether you even know their names."
-In her continuing goal to maintain the spirit of kindness she witnessed during and after September 11, Lori has participated in Downtown area projects, including community preparedness and tenant issues.
-She also volunteers her time assisting tours given by the WTC Tribute Center.
+In her continuing goal to maintain the spirit of kindness she witnessed during and after September 11, Lori has participated in Downtown area projects, including community preparedness and tenant issues, and was in the charter docent program at WTC Tribute Center.
 Lori has served on the Steering Committee since 2005.

 Linda Gormley works as a senior executive assistant in a financial corporation.
 On the morning of September 11, 2001 Linda witnessed the attacks on the World Trade Center from street level.
 She saw the second plane crash right over her head as she had ran for her life down Liberty Street.
 Today, Linda is an active advocate for the needs of the September 11 community.
 She collaborates with the Red Cross' September 11th Recovery Program, and volunteers her time to lead tours for the WTC Tribute Center.
 In her own words, leading tours gives her a "chance to tell the stories of those that were lost and spend time with other people who had similar experiences to mine."
 She has also traveled to Oklahoma City as an exchange ambassador for the WTC United Family Group.
 Linda has found that her community work has been "the most incredibly healing thing" she could do for herself.
 She has been on the Steering Committee since 2005 and wants to focus her attention this year on Membership Event Planning and Outreach.